davidkel/davidkel.github.io/docs/RiseAndFall/riseandfall.md

 ## Going forward with new capabilities
 In general, composer should define it's own capabilities and not be driven by new capabilities in fabric.
-However, fabric operational capabilities such as service discovery make sense to be exposed.
+However, fabric operational capabilities such as service discovery make sense to be exposed as composer operational capabilities are driven by the capabilities of fabric.